dxxxxy/Icarus/README.md

 # Icarus
 > rebranded from MineSenseUI

-A simple and extremely [lightweight](#lightweightness) Gui and config library for Minecraft Forge 1.8.9 modding heavily inspired by the GameSense/Skeet CS:GO cheat (not an exact copy).
+A very simple and [lightweight](#lightweightness) GUI and Config library for Minecraft Forge 1.8.9 modding heavily inspired by the GameSense/Skeet CS:GO cheat (not an exact copy).
 A fully working example mod using this library can be found at [test](src/main/java/studio/dreamys/test).

 ## Setup
 ### Gradle